hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed Fluent Forms submit error.
 * Fixed deprecation errors in debug.log that occurred with Fluent Forms.
 * Fixed positioning of hCaptcha in Fluent Form.
+* Fixed dynamic display of settings in sample hCaptcha.

 = 3.1.0 =
 * Added notification system.